-Modelling results indicate that Dam 108 has a 7% annual overflow risk, with an approximate EC of 4,000 μ S/cm or less when the spill occurs.
-Lowwall Dam 2 has a 2% annual overflow risk, with an approximate EC of 2,000 μ S/cm or less.
+Modelling results indicate that Dam 108 has a 7% annual overflow risk, with an approximate EC of 2,500 μ S/cm or less when the spill occurs.
+Son of Max Dam has a 16% annual overflow risk, with an approximate EC of 3,200 μ S/cm or less.
+E Road Dam has a 4% annual overflow risk, with an approximate EC of 5,400 μ S/cm or less.
 The remainder of mine affected water storages did not spill under any of the climate realisations.